a-r-m-i-n/dce/Documentation/UsersManual/General.rst

     <dce_ignore_enablefields>1</dce_ignore_enablefields>

 Setting this attribute ignores the enable fields of the requested table.
-All enable fields like deleted, hidden, starttime, endtime were than ignored.
+All enable fields like deleted, hidden, starttime, endtime get ignored then.
 This can be used for outputting hidden records.

 dce_enable_autotranslation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~